minvws/nl-kat-coordination/docs/source/developer_documentation/rocky.md

 ```

 #### Tip
-A local python environment is useful for unit testing even when using Docker.
+A local Python environment is useful for unit testing even when using Docker.
 Follow the first instructions in the local setup to create a Python environment.
 Then create a `rocky/.env` from the template `rocky/.env-dist` and set `ROCKY_DB_HOST=localhost`.
 Now for the unit tests you should be able to just run